ANZAC Day Activities for Kids

 Like most things, preparing your children for what is to come and what is expected of them is the best way to avoid tantrums and meltdowns.
 Children appreciate being included in organising events.
 By explaining what’s going to happen on Anzac Day you will give them time to process and prepare themselves.

-Get the conversation started by getting involved in these fun activities, which will help them understand what the day is all about:
+Get the conversation started by getting involved in these ANZAC Day activities, which will help them start to understand what the day is all about:

-Anzac Books – Reading with your child is one of the best ways for them to learn and is, of course, a great way to bond.
+Reading about ANZAC Day with your child is one of the best ways for them to learn and is, of course, a great way to bond.
 Check your local library for children’s books about Anzac Day.
 The story of Simpson and his Donkey has a great message and is easy for kids to understand – see more ANZAC book ideas here.

-Get baking – kids love cooking and being in the kitchen with them while talking about this special day will create a memory you will always treasure.
-Anzac biscuits are an obvious choice.
+Most kids love cooking and being in the kitchen with them while talking about this special day will create a memory you will always treasure.
+Anzac biscuits (these are the ones in the photo – with ice-cream!) are an obvious choice.
 Some families cook damper while talking about how things used to be done in the “olden days”, which includes times of war.

 Is the Dawn Service Suitable for Children?